vwkd/code-system/src/languages/rust/data type/function.md

 - obligatory type annotations for arguments and return type since can't infert ?? parameters are just variables that get assigned the arguments

+parameter takes irrefutable pattern

+generic implicitly has Sized trait bound generic by default only for statically sized types can relax by prefixing with question mark ?Sized parameter then needs to be some sort of pointer

 ## Closure